-Article 136 of the Consolidated Law on Banking applies to obligations undertaken by Board Members and General Managers of the Parent Company and of the Italian banks of the Group, either directly or indirectly, with the bank in which they hold positions of members..

-Specifically, also taking into account the directives given in the Bank of Italy(31) Instructions, an indirect obligation exists when:
+Article 136 of the Consolidated Law on Banking applies to obligations undertaken by Board Members and General Managers of the Parent Company and of the Italian banks of the Group, either directly or indirectly, with the bank in which they hold positions of members.
+Specifically, also taking into account the directives given in the Bank of Italy () Instructions, an indirect obligation exists when:

-- a. the counterparty is a company controlled by the Board Member or General Manager; - b. the counterparty is i) a simple partnership (società semplice) or a general partnership (società in nome collettivo) in which the Board Member or General Manager is a partner, ii) a limited partnership (società in accomandita semplice) or a partnership limited by shares (società in accomandita per azioni) of which the Board Member or General Manager is a general partner (socio accomandatario), iii) an entity for which the Board Member or General Manager is liable with its own assets; - c. the counterparty is a professional firm or another entity, of which the Board Member or General Manager is an associate, partner or founder, if the economic benefits of the relationship established are also significantly perceived by the Board Member or General Manager;
+- a. the counterparty is a company controlled by the Board Member or General Manager; - b. the counterparty is i) a simple partnership (società semplice) or a general partnership (società in nome collettivo) in which the Board Member or General Manager is a partner, ii) a limited partnership (società in accomandita semplice) or a partnership limited by shares (società in accomandita per azioni) of which the Board Member or General Manager is a general partner (socio accomandatario), iii) an entity for which the Board Member or General Manager is liable with its own assets: - c. the counterparty is a professional firm or another entity, of which the Board Member or General Manager is an associate, partner or founder, if the economic benefits of the relationship established are also significantly perceived by the Board Member or General Manager; - d. the counterparty operates on behalf of the Board Member or General Manager via natural or legal persons.
+The interposition applies if the relationship, although formally referring to a person - natural or legal - other than a Board Member or General Manager, is de facto established with relation to the latter.
+For example, these cases may include: a trust company which has a mandate from the Board Member or General Manager, or the closest family members whose obligations lie in any case within the capital sphere of the Board Member or General Manager (for ex. spouse in community of property and dependent children).

-30 The reduction of the scope of Relevant Parties for the purpose of the application of art.
+&lt;sup>32 The reduction of the scope of Relevant Parties for the purpose of the application of art.
 136 of the Consolidated Law on Banking is an effect of the legislative amendment made to the banking regulations by Italian Law no. 221 of 17 December 2012.

-31 Bank of Italy Circular no. 229/1999.
+&lt;sup>33 Bank of Italy Circular no. 229/1999.